YetAnotherNerd/whatlastgenre/README.md

-	  -h, --help           show this help message and exit -v, --verbose        more detailed output (default: False) -n, --dry            don't save metadata (default: False) -i, --interactive    interactive mode (default: False)
+	  -h, --help           show this help message and exit -v, --verbose        more detailed output (default: False) -n, --dry            don't save metadata (default: False) -c, --cacheignore    ignore cache hits (default: False) -i, --interactive    interactive mode (default: False)
-	  -r, --tag-release    tag release type (from What) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) --no-whatcd          disable lookup on What.CD (default: False) --no-lastfm          disable lookup on Last.FM (default: False) --no-mbrainz         disable lookup on MBrainz (default: False) --no-discogs         disable lookup on Discogs (default: False) --config CONFIG      location of the configuration file (default: ~/.whatlastgenre/config) --cache CACHE        location of the cache file (default: ~/.whatlastgenre/cache)
+	  -r, --tag-release    tag release type (from What) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) --config CONFIG      location of the configuration file (default: ~/.whatlastgenre/config) --cache CACHE        location of the cache file (default: ~/.whatlastgenre/cache)

 If you seriously want to tag release-types (-r) or musicbrainz-ids (-m) you should also enable interactive mode (-i).
-Consider to save the mbids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Disabling music-sites is not recommended, the more sources the better tags.
+Consider to save the mbids (-m) when using mbrainz, you searched for them, why not save them? ;)

 I recommend first doing a dry-run to fill the cache and then doing a normal run with interactivity enabled.
 This way you can answer all interactivity